maxhougas/doompack/__zanlaunchers/README.md

 ## Command line notes
 - use -connect instead of -join
 - marcelus_hd_sprites must be a -file insetad of -optfile
+- stuff will work in single player and not in multiplayer like darkdoomz
 - sv_unblockplayers lets players pass through each other
 - sv_sharkeys gives a copy of each key to each player upon pickup
 - SIGIL and SIGIL II block jumping and crouching.
 Setting sv_crouch and sv_jump to 2 resolves this